pakshuang/ai-chat-survey/docs/backend.md

 ### 2. Technology Stack

 - **API (Flask)**: Flask was chosen for the API component due to its lightweight nature, simplicity, and flexibility.
 Flask is well-suited for building RESTful APIs, making it an ideal choice for our system's backend.
-It provides a robust framework for handling HTTP requests, routing, and interacting with the database.
 - **Database (MySQL)**: MySQL was selected as the database management system for its reliability, scalability, and performance.
 MySQL is a widely-used relational database that offers ACID compliance, data security, and efficient data retrieval.
-It provides robust support for complex queries, transactions, and data integrity.
-- **Model (ChatGPT)**: GPT-4 was chosen as the conversational model for the chatbot component.
-ChatGPT offers state-of-the-art conversational capabilities, enabling natural and engaging interactions with respondents.
-It leverages the power of large language models to generate contextually relevant responses, enhancing the respondent experience.
+- **Model (GPT-4)**: GPT-4 was chosen as the conversational model for the chatbot component.
+GPT-4 offers state-of-the-art conversational capabilities, enabling natural and engaging interactions with respondents and enhancing the respondent experience.
-- **Authentication (JWT)**: JSON Web Tokens (JWT) are used for admin authentication and authorization in the system.
-JWT provides a secure and efficient way to verify admin identities and manage access control.
+- **Authentication (JWT)**: JSON Web Tokens (JWT) provide a secure and efficient way to verify admin identities and manage access control.
 It enables the API to authenticate admins, issue tokens, and enforce role-based access policies.
-- **Testing (Pytest, Unittest)**: Pytest and Unittest are utilized for testing the backend components, ensuring code quality, reliability, and functionality.
-Pytest offers a powerful testing framework with support for fixtures, parametrization, and test discovery.
-Unittest provides a built-in testing framework for writing test cases and asserting expected outcomes.
+- **Testing (Pytest, Unittest)**: Pytest and Unittest are utilized for testing the backend components, ensuring reliability and functionality.
 - **Formatting (Black, isort)**: Black and isort are used for code formatting and style consistency.
-Black automatically formats Python code to adhere to PEP 8 guidelines, enhancing readability and maintainability.
-Isort sorts import statements alphabetically, making code organization more structured and uniform.
+Black automatically formats Python code to adhere to PEP 8 guidelines, enhancing readability, while Isort structures import statements, ensuring code organisation.

 ### 3. Interaction between components